How to ensure good corporate governance: 10 simple steps

 Ensure good corporate governance with a board portal

-While there are many best practices on how to ensure good corporate governance, they are all made easier with the help of purpose-built board portal software.
-Board portal software like Aprio makes it efficient to ensure good corporate governance by:
+While there are many best practices for upholding strong governance, how to improve corporate governance practics is made easier with the help of purpose-built board portal software.

-• Making board information equally accessible to all board members
+• Making board information equally accessible to all board members including secure and continuous access to board packages, corporate and board policies

-• Providing a convenient way for board members to review board materials, ask questions, and annotate documents
+• Providing a convenient way for board members to review board materials, ask questions, and annotate documents – and on any device

-• Supporting annual board performance evaluations
+• Supporting annual board performance and CEO evaluations with survey tools

 See the Aprio difference.